FusionAuth/fusionauth-site/astro/README.md

 npm run start
 ```

 This may take a minute or two.
-Output can be noisy; if this bothers you, add the `--silent` flag, which hides log output, but not errors.
+Output can be noisy, but do pay attention to the output from `astro-link-validator` (runs at the very end of the `build` step), which ensures that all internal links on the site point to valid URLs.
+For development convenience, this check doesn't fail the build, but you should always keep the broken link count at zero before merging into `main`.

 ## Linting